mateussouzaweb/nicedeck/README.md

 Some features of NiceDeck:

-- Automatic installation of recomended softwares for general usage, gaming and console emulation (see list below).
+- Automatic installation of recommended softwares for general usage, gaming and console emulation (see list below).
 - Ability to choose the softwares and emulators to install.
 - Official installation via flatpak on available applications (because is easier to use and updates automatically).
-- Each software is independent and is maintaned / updated directly by their developers.
+- Each software is independent and is maintained / updated directly by their developers.
-- Opinated and simplified structure for emulators, where you should see only the ``ROMs`` and ``BIOS`` folders for the emulators that you installed.
+- Simplified structure for emulators, where you should see only the ``ROMs`` and ``BIOS`` folders for the emulators that you installed.
 - Installed programs will be available on the ``Steam Library``, allowing usage on ``Gaming Mode`` at Steam Deck.
 Nice covers are also expected.
 - Built-in parser to grab information and add ROMs to the ``Steam Library`` automatically.
 - A correct and workable ``EmulationStation DE`` settings, with systems and finder rules to run games with flatpak in all emulators.